 - If you are a health care worker, contact your employer.
 They will help you figure out when you can leave isolation and return to work using this guidance.

 - If you are not a health care worker, stay home for at least 5 days and isolate from others in your home as much as possible.
 Follow this guidance.

-- Talk to a health care provider or visit a test-to-treat location for information on COVID-19 treatment.
+- Talk to a health care provider for information on COVID-19 treatment.
+Find more information here.

 - Stay home and separate from others.
 As much as possible, stay in a specific “sick room” or area of the house.
 Use a separate bathroom, if available.

 - If you must be around others in your home, wear a well-fitting face mask at all times when around others.

 - Monitor your symptoms.
 If you have an emergency warning sign (like trouble breathing), seek emergency medical care immediately.
 You can leave isolation for emergency and necessary medical care.
 Let them know that you have COVID-19, if possible.